ManchesterVolcanology/iFit/docs/usage/scripting.rst

   fit = analyser.fit_spectrum([x, y])

-In this case x and y are the measured spectum wavelengths and intensities respectively.
+In this case x and y are the measured spectrum wavelengths and intensities respectively.
 This returns a :class:`~spectral_analysis.FitResult` object which holds the fit data and useful information.

 The :class:`~spectral_analysis.FitResult` object contains a copy of the :class:`~parameters.Parameters` object that was passed to the :class:`~spectral_analysis.Analyser` with the ``fit_val`` and ``fit_err`` values populated with the optimised value and associated error for each :class:`~parameters.Parameter`.
 It also contains: